 Taken together, these findings contribute to the literature on how teachers and school police officers, through their use of culturally responsive and caring practices, may promote school engagement and minimize disconnection.
-In addition, family racial socialization practices were significantly associated with all four school engagement and school disconnection outcomes.
+In addition, family racial socialization practices were significantly, favorably associated with all 4 school engagement and school disconnection outcomes.
 Based on the findings in this study, we elaborate on corresponding implications for schools as a result of this research.

-Implication One: Training for School Police
+Implication 1: Training for School Police

-Our findings indicate that in the context of discrimination, positive interactions with caring school police officers may be a protective factor for students who have challenges with anger and aggression.
+We found that, given experiences of racial discrimination, positive interactions with caring school police officers were a protective factor in this sample of urban, public school students of color with elevated rates of externalizing symptoms.
 These results suggest that training for school police that increases their levels of caring may mitigate the effects of discrimination on school disconnection.
 In addition, students may perceive school police officers to be more caring when they are engaging in the informal counselor role identified by the National Association of School Resource Officers.
 As such, relevant trainings might include a focus on practicing empathy and perspective-taking, building awareness of positive youth development, and increasing sensitivity to youth mental and behavioral health needs.

 Practice example.
-For example, Mental Health First Aid training teaches professionals to recognize symptoms of mental and behavioral health problems, respond supportively to students in distress, and identify appropriate resources for them.64 This training promotes participants mental health literacy and provides an appropriate levels of support, especially for practitioners who have not experienced working with vulnerable youth populations.^{65,66} Mental Health First Aid training may be able to increase school police officers' abilities to function in an informal counsellor role, which may positively impact students' perceptions of school police officers as caring.
+For example, Youth Mental Health First Aid training teaches professionals to recognize symptoms of mental and behavioral health problems, respond supportively to students in distress, and identify appropriate resources for them.
+64 This training promotes participants mental health literacy and provides an appropriate levels of support, especially for practitioners who have little other training in youth mental health needs. ^{65,66} Mental Health First Aid training may be able to increase school police officers' abilities to function in an informal counselor role, which may positively impact students' perceptions of school police officers as caring.

-Implication Two: Increase Teacher Capacity to Implement CRPs
+Implication 2: Increase Teacher Capacity to Implement CRPs

-Similarly, our results suggest that training and coaching for teachers that increases their usage of CRPs in the classroom may promote school engagement and minimize school disconnection.
+Similarly, our results suggest that training and coaching for teachers that increase their usage of CRPs in the classroom relates to school engagement and may minimize school disconnection.
 School and district-level leaders may consider implementing training and professional development to increase teacher capacity to engage in CRPs in the classroom.
 Empirical research on the effectiveness of interventions to promote teacher cultural responsiveness and reduce disparate treatment of students is emerging.34

 Practice example.
-For example, the Double Check intervention, which includes group professional development and coaching for teachers to increase their use of CRPs, has been found to improve independently observed effective classroom behavior management and teacher self-reported cultural responsiveness.36 Coordination of these training and programmatic efforts in a student-centered framework, such as the WSCC8 could help promote equitable school staff practices and positive student engagement for at-risk students.
+For example, the Double Check intervention, which includes group professional development and coaching for teachers to increase their use of CRPs, has been found to improve independently observed effective classroom behavior management and teacher self-reported cultural responsiveness.
+36 Coordination of these training and programmatic efforts in a student-centered framework, such as the WSCC8 could help to promote equitable school staff practices and positive student engagement for at-risk students.

-Implication Three: Family Engagement
+Implication 3: Family Engagement

 Finally, family racial socialization practices were significantly associated with school engagement and disconnection.
-While this is inherently a characteristic of the family, schools may be able to help promote this protective feature in the context of the family.
+While this is inherently a family-driven practice, schools may offer resources (facilities, professional staff, existing structures) to facilitate intervention to help promote this protective family practice.

 Practice example.
-Students demonstrating elevated levels of aggressive behavior may be invited, along with their caregiver(s), to participate in a tier two or tier three preventive intervention as part of a schoolwide universal prevention program.
-Such interventions typically do not include an element on racial socialization, unfortunately, despite Black caregivers having identified racial socialization as an important parenting skill.
-Incorporation of these practices into existing evidence-based parenting programs may increase the cultural responsiveness of these interventions for Black families.67 Initial evaluations of a dyadic parent-child racial socialization intervention, EMBRACE (Engaging, Managing, and Bonding through Race, have shown promise in increasing family racial socialization practices and decreasing racial stress.68
+Students demonstrating elevated levels of aggressive behavior may be invited, along with their caregiver(s), to participate in a tier 2 or tier 3 preventive intervention as part of a schoolwide universal prevention program.
+Such interventions typically do not include an element on racial socialization, unfortunately, despite black caregivers having identified racial socialization as an important parenting skill.
+Incorporation of these practices into existing evidence-based parenting programs may increase the cultural responsiveness of these interventions for black families.67 Initial evaluations of a dyadic parent-child racial socialization intervention, EMBRACE (Engaging, Managing, and Bonding through Race, have shown promise in increasing family racial socialization practices and decreasing racial stress.68